FXLJA/fxlja/README.md

 🤔 I’m looking for help with sleep deprivation and increasing grudge towards senile lecturers

 ⚡ Fun fact: I dislike using GitHub, even though I can appreciate its versatility.
-It always, ALWAYS finds a way to mess things up.
+It always, ALWAYS finds a way to mess things up for me.

 <hr>